Please note, due to vandalism, The Ballad of Crown Point Bridge is unfortunately not available to listen to until further notice.

 This bridge is a site of continual movement, where water and people try to make their presence felt.
 Activated by movement sensors attuned to your body, The Ballad of Crown Point Bridge pulls together words, water and echoes to try to negotiate a different social contract between the environment, the city and its inhabitants.

-The Ballad of Crown Point Bridge
+The Ballad of Crown Point Bridge was made possible with help from:

 The Ballad of Crown Point Bridge by artist Amy Sharrocks with sound designer Tom Hackley, part of Museum of Water, produced by Artsadmin.